mustaffa-hussain/CRUD_app/README.md

 ## Data to be send with the requests -

-`/products` - GET
+`/products` - GET <br>
-    The endpoint to retrive data from DB.
+    The endpoint to retrive data from DB.<br>
-    No need data need to be send, its send all the product. the functionality can further be improved to send specific data.
+    It send all the product data. the functionality can further be improved to send specific data.

 ____
-`/addproduct` - POST
+`/addproduct` - POST <br>
-    The endpoint to add entry to DB.
+    The endpoint to add entry to DB.<br>
     You can add document to MongoDB.
 Send in the JSON in the body of the request.
     Note: these are necessary keys.
 If not send, the end point returns an error. other keys can be added along with these keys.